Dotneteer/kliveide/README.md

 ## Approach

 You may ask why we need another ZX Spectrum Emulator and IDE, as we have dozens of them.
 More or less, you are right.
-Nonetheless, we have only a few with ZX Spectrum Next emulators that support the developer community:
+Nonetheless, we have only a few of ZX Spectrum Next emulators that support the developer community:

 - [ZEsarUX](https://github.com/chernandezba/zesarux) by _Cesar Hernandez Bano_
 - [CSpect](http://www.cspect.org/) by _Mike Dailly_